Introduction to Online Control: Spectral filtering in One Dimension

 and we define $\tilde{\uv}_{t}$ to be the padded vector $\uv_{t-1:1}$:

-The main idea of spectral filtering is to rewrite the vectors $\mu_\alpha$ in a more {\it efficient} basis, as opposed to the standard basis.
-The notion of efficiency stems from the definition of $\eps$-approximation we have studied in previous chapters.
+The main idea of spectral filtering is to rewrite the vectors $\mu_\alpha$ in a more {efficient} basis, as opposed to the standard basis.
+The notion of efficiency comes from the definition of $\eps$-approximation that we have studied in previous chapters.
 To define the basis, we consider the following matrix:

 The matrix $Z_T$ is symmetric and is independent of $\alpha$.
-Let $\phi_1, ...,\phi_k, ... \in \reals^T$ be the eigenvectors of $Z_T$ ordered by the magnitude of their corresponding eigenvalues.
+Let $\phi_1, ...,\phi_h, ... \in \reals^T$ be the eigenvectors of $Z_T$ ordered by the magnitude of their corresponding eigenvalues.
 Our basis for representing $\mu_\alpha$ is spanned by the eigenvectors of $Z_T$, and we proceed to study their properties.